Form Energy to build long-duration battery plant in West Virginia

 West Virginia Governor Jim Justice and Form Energy, backed by supporters including Bill Gates' Breakthrough Energy Ventures, said the plant will be built with a total investment of up to $760 million.
 They said the factory will begin making battery systems in 2024 and to create at least 750 jobs in the state, which has suffered for years from a lack of high paying jobs as coal production falters amid the energy transition.

-Form Energy aims to build batteries using iron, steel and water.
-It says the batteries will be charged by rusting iron pellets and reversing that process to turn them back to iron.
-Form says the batteries can store power for days, much longer than ones based on lithium-ion.
+Form Energy aims to build batteries using iron, air and water.
+It said the batteries will be charged by a process of "reversible rusting."

+When discharging, the battery breathes in oxygen from the air and converts pellets of iron to rust, the company said.
+While charging, the application of an electrical current converts the rust back to iron and the battery breathes out oxygen, it said.

+Form says the batteries can store power for days, much longer than ones based on lithium-ion, and using less expensive materials.

 Form Energy intends its batteries to store electricity from solar and wind power that only operate intermittently, when the sun shines and wind blows.

 Company co-founder and chief executive Mateo Jaramillo said Weirton was chosen from among 500 locations across 16 states.
-Jaramillo said Weirton has "the rich heritage and know-how to make great things out of iron."
+Jaramillo, a former director of powertrain business development at Tesla TSLA.O, said Weirton has "the rich heritage and know-how to make great things out of iron."

-In October, Form said it had raised about $452 million from backers including Arcelormittal SA.
+In October, Form said it had raised about $452 million from backers including steel company Arcelormittal SA.
 MT.LU

 Senator Joe Manchin of West Virginia, a conservative Democrat and founder and partial owner of private coal brokerage Enersystems, who has been reluctant to rein in fossil fuels, praised the project.